dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ## dbt Cloud v1.1.44 (February 2nd, 2022)
 Love the DAG in the IDE as much as we do?
-Now when you click on a node in the DAG, the model or config file will open as a new tab in the IDE, so you can directly view or edit the code.
+Now when you click on a node in the DAG, the <Term id="model" /> or config file will open as a new tab in the IDE, so you can directly view or edit the code.
 We'll continue to ship better developer ergonomic functionality throughout the year.

 #### Performance improvements and enhancements